umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-projects/joshua-cheongs-project.md

 {{< resource uuid="6df84a8a-1b67-ed95-08ef-1677b6dfdd4d" >}}

-This video is courtesy of [Joshua Cheong](https://www.youtube.com/channel/UCZgMyNeT7hCiNSjnV_5iwVQ) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "4a3d9f8b-79fb-49a0-9323-ead7422d995e" "Joshua Cheong" %}} on YouTube and is provided under our Creative Commons license.

 OMG!
 Can my password be stolen from Facebook's database?